 The Remuneration Committee comprises Mrs Fang Ai Lian (Chairman), Dr Cheong Choong Kong, Dr Lee Tih Shih and Professor Neo Boon Siong.
+Following the AGM in April 2012, the Committee will comprise Mrs Fang Ai Lian (Chairman), Dr Cheong Choong Kong, Dr Lee Tih Shih, Professor Neo Boon Siong and Mr Quah Wee Ghee, subject to the respective Director's re-appointment or re-election at the AGM, where applicable.
+A majority of the Committee, i.e. Mrs Fang Ai Lian, Professor Neo Boon Siong and Mr Quah Wee Ghee, will be independent Directors.
 All the Committee members are well versed with executive compensation matters, given their extensive experience in senior corporate positions and major appointments.

 The Committee has written terms of reference that describe the responsibilities of its members.